 What to Consider in Protective Hard Cases

-Before you actually purchase an alternative or simply a pelican case knock off, there are a few things you should know about.
+Before you actually purchase a comparable model or simply a pelican case knock off, there are a few things you should know about.
 This is a brief overview of the features you should look for.

 Most hard cases are made of polypropylene or polypropylene copolymer.
 This type of rigid plastic offers more than enough protection, but some models perform better than others.
 Your case should feel rugged and you make sure the lid or the bottom don’t flex too much.